rubyworks/clik/README.md

 In addition to `cli` CLI.K include the `ask` method.
 This is a very simple command line query method.

     ans = ask "Are you nice?
 [Y/N]"

-Other Ruby libraries have thier own take on the #ask method, and this very simple implementation can just as soon be overridden.
+Other Ruby libraries have their own take on the #ask method, and this very simple implementation can just as soon be overridden.
 No biggy.
 But it's nice to have for simple use cases.

-## Acknowledgements
+## Acknowledgments

 We have to give credit where credit is due.
 This interface is the great achievement of Michel Martens, who created the original [Clap](https://github.com/soveran/clap) library from which CLI.K evolved.
-Mr. Martens deserives high praise for this design.
+Mr. Martens deserves high praise for this design.
 It's not easy to realize that this level of simplicity is all one really needs!
 Thank you, Michel!